chenguangduan/chenguangduan.github.io/index.md

 <br>

-My research interests lie at the intersection of computational mathematics, statistics, and machine learning, with a particular emphasis on learning theory, generative models, and scientific machine learning.
+My research interests lie at the intersection of computational mathematics, statistics, and machine learning, with a particular emphasis on scientific machine learning, generative models, and learning theory.

 <br>